ragassler/pde-on-gpu-ramura-gassler/PorousConvection/README.md

 The setup in the `Literate/` folder uses **Literate.jl** together with a GitHub Actions workflow (`Literate.yml`).
 On each run, the action calls `literate_script.jl`, which generates a Markdown file documenting how to save and load data via `.bin` files, including a small example: a random 3×3 array is written to disk, read back, and visualized as a heatmap.

+## Discussion and outlook

+- The project illustrates that high-performance PDE solvers in Julia can be written in a relatively compact and readable way, while still targeting CPUs, GPUs, and MPI.
+- The overall structure (staggered grid, FD stencils, pseudo-transient solver) is generic and could be reused for other Darcy–type or advection–diffusion problems with minor changes to the physics.
+- I really enjoyed working on the weekly exercises and on this final project.
+- Thanks to the course lecturers for their guidance, and to **CSCS** for providing access to **Alps**, which made the large-scale runs of this project possible.